fotonauts/logstash_light/README.md

 And they run perfectly on our admin instance!
 This is victory.

 We gladly share the code with you, so that you can experiment and maybe reuse it in context where Logstash might be too big/hungry for what you plan to do.

+Use cases
+==

+Well, you can use logstash_simple:
+- for research/tuning purposes,
+- lightweight **replacement** of Logstash,

+In our infrastructure, Logstash was not a solution, unless we were ready to dedicate a server to the Logstash instance.
+Logstash_light will provide the same service at a fraction of the CPU time needed by Logstash.

 Environment Variable Support
 ==